Drawing Pandas: A Benchmark for LLMs in Generating Plotting Code: Limitations and Future Work

 \section{Limitations and Future Work}

-The benchmark is based on open-source and synthetically generated data.
+The benchmark is based on open-source and synthetically generated plotting data.
 Although the synthetic tasks and data files have never been seen by any LLMs, models may still exhibit bias towards publicly available ground-truth Matplotlib code.
 However, this code has been modified, and solutions using other libraries remain unseen.
 Another potential issue could be a bias towards OpenAI models, which were used for synthetic task generation, but we believe this bias to be negligible.
 Therefore, we argue that our tasks are less prone to models memorizing training data, as there is no direct link between the answers to benchmark tasks and the raw repository data that modern models use for training.

 Our dataset is currently limited to 175 data points originating from the Matplotlib gallery.
-Future work should certainly include expansion to other sources.
-Because of this limitation, we used the Matplotlib ground truth plots for evaluating other libraries too, relying more on the \textit{task-based scoring}, but it is important to collect ground truth data from other frameworks.
-Also, the DataFrames in the dataset are mostly concise, containing only the data required for plotting.
-Augmenting and modifying these files with random columns and additional data could make the generation task more representative of real-world scenarios and more complex.
+Future work should include expansion to other sources.
+Due to this limitation, we used the Matplotlib ground truth plots to evaluate other libraries, relying more on the \textit{task-based scoring}.
+Also, the DataFrames in the dataset are mostly concise, containing only the data required for plotting, often far from real-world data.
+Enriching, augmenting, and modifying these files with random columns and additional data could make the generation task more representative of real-world scenarios and more complex.

 To allow for manual examination of the collected data and to maintain consistency in the benchmarks, we limited ourselves to Python code, which has become almost a standard in data analysis.
 We plan to extend the datasets to other languages in future work.
 Also, the manual scoring of the data points was carried out only by the first author, as a general sanity check of the LLM judging quality.
 In the future, we plan to conduct more thorough expert validation.